felixlu/awesome-stars/topics.md

 - [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [YaoApp/yao](https://github.com/YaoApp/yao) - Yao is an all-in-one application engine that enables developers to create web apps, REST APIs, enterprise apps, and more, with AI as a seamless collaborator.
 - [XIU2/CloudflareSpeedTest](https://github.com/XIU2/CloudflareSpeedTest) - 🌩「自选优选 IP」测试 Cloudflare CDN 延迟和速度，获取最快 IP ！当然也支持其他 CDN / 网站 IP ~
 - [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution.
-You can run any Docker image on sealos, start high availability databases like mysql/pgsql/redis/mongo, develop applications using any Programming
+You can create any programming language and any framework development Env, create high availability databases like mysql/pgsql/redis/mongo, and ru
 - [j178/chatgpt](https://github.com/j178/chatgpt) - An elegant interactive CLI for ChatGPT
 - [go-gost/gost](https://github.com/go-gost/gost) - GO Simple Tunnel - a simple tunnel written in golang
 - [apernet/hysteria](https://github.com/apernet/hysteria) - Hysteria is a powerful, lightning fast and censorship resistant proxy.